k97/bullet/README.md

 ## PLAN

 1. Build the Backend
-2. Dropbox of Custom Clould API
+2. Dropbox or Custom Clould API
 3. Authentication Services (if needed)